 Who Should Attend

-This course will provide a good overview of the regulatory filing requirements in Europe to new Regulatory Affairs professionals in the pharmaceutical, biopharmaceutical and generic drug industries, as well being of benefit to those wishing to refresh their regulatory knowledge.
+An experienced ex-regulator will deliver this course and provide a comprehensive overview of the regulatory filing requirements in Europe.
+The course will be of value to both those who are new Regulatory Affairs in the pharmaceutical, biopharmaceutical and generic drug industries, as well as experienced professionals wishing to refresh their regulatory knowledge.

 This course is designed to provide an overview of the regulatory environment throughout Europe and will provide training in: